SOSML/SOSML/README.md

-# SOSML - Online SML
+# SOSML - the Online Interpreter for Standard ML

-SOSML is an online interpreter for the functional programming language Standard ML, written in TypeScript.
+SOSML is the online interpreter for the functional programming language Standard ML (SML), written in TypeScript.
 It is to be used as a learning tool in a freshman class at Saarland University; you can try it out at https://sosml.org.

 ## Features